 Study Spanish in Madrid, Spain

-An outstanding jump-off point for traveling, you might not actually want to leave the city at all once you start flavoring the different tastes of its hectic cultural agenda, which ranges from the most enthralling football games, to concerts of both classical and popular music, independent, historical and mainstream theater productions, bullfights and, of course, the city's trademark: a relentless nightlife that goes from drinking on terraces to partying 'til the sun comes all the way back up.
+An outstanding starting point for traveling, you might not ever want to leave the city once you start to savor the richness of its culturally vast agenda.
+Options are endless in the city ranging from the most exciting of soccer games, to concerts of both classical and popular music, independent, historical and mainstream theater productions, bullfights and, of course, the city's trademark: a relentless nightlife that goes from drinking on terraces to partying 'til the sun comes all the way back up.

 From Philip III to Charles III